SunnyShah07/CNN-ObjectDetection/README.md

 - A good CPU and a GPU with at least 4GB memory
 - At least 8GB of RAM
-- An active internet connection to download the YOLOv5 weights and cfg file.
+- An active internet connection to download the YOLOv8 weights, cfg file and .pt files.

-### Required Libraries

-The following Python libraries were used in the making and testing of this project, along with their version numbers:

-- Python: 3.6.7
-- Numpy: 1.16.4
-- Tensorflow: 1.13.1
-- Keras: 2.2.4
-- PIL: 4.3.0

-## The Dataset
+### The Dataset

-The dataset used in this project is the Weed Crop Image Dataset.
-It contains over 2822 images.

-### Subset
+The [Dataset](https://universe.roboflow.com/weed-detection-ojsbj/weed-detection-twccc) used in this project is for weed detection that contains images of crops with and without weeds.
+The dataset contains 1,008 annotated images, where each image is labeled as either "weed" or "not weed".
+The images were captured using a smartphone camera and contain varying lighting conditions, angles, and backgrounds.

+The dataset could be used to train a machine learning model to detect weeds in crops.
+This could be useful for farmers to identify and remove weeds from their crops, which can help increase yield and reduce crop loss.
+The dataset may also be used for research purposes in the field of computer vision and image analysis.

-Weed are annotated in YOLO v5 PyTorch format.
+Weed are annotated in YOLO v8 PyTorch format.

 The following pre-processing was applied to each image: